swcarpentry/training-course/_submissions/round-12/2/meredith-durbin-mcq.md

 What gets printed?

-    a.
-[6, 5, 4]
+1. [6, 5, 4]
-    b.
-2
+1. 2
-    c.
-7
+1. 7
-    d.
-[3, 2, 1]
+1. [3, 2, 1]

+Analysis:

-a.
-Those who choose (a) understand the structure of the list, but forget that Python indexing starts at 0.
+1. Those who choose (a) understand the structure of the list, but forget that Python indexing starts at 0.

-b.
-Those who choose (b) fail to understand that n[2] is selecting for the item with index 2 and not the value 2.
+2. Those who choose (b) fail to understand that n[2] is selecting for the item with index 2 and not the value 2.

-c.
-Those who choose (c) understand that Python indexing starts at 0, but fail to understand how the list is structured.
+3. Those who choose (c) understand that Python indexing starts at 0, but fail to understand how the list is structured.

-d.
-Correct
+4. Correct